yuntaozhang999/yuntaozhang999.github.io/_posts/2025-08-06-domino-data-lab-environment-setup.md

 ### Practical Lessons

 1.  **Platform Understanding**: Realize that Domino environments are sophisticated Docker containers and that custom environment creation is a powerful and necessary feature.
-2.  **Development Workflow**: Using local tools for development while connecting to remote resources for execution provides the best experience.
-SSH is the key to this professional setup.
-3.  **Problem-Solving Approach**: Start with existing solutions and modify them.
+2.  **Problem-Solving Approach**: Start with existing solutions and modify them.
 Understand the root cause before applying a fix, especially in corporate environments.

 ### The Ultimate Lesson:

 When facing complex technical challenges, **always check if the platform vendor has official guidance** before attempting custom solutions.
 The official Domino method took ~3 minutes versus over an hour of failed attempts with conda.

 -----

-## Next Steps

-### Immediate Actions

-1.  **Test Environment**: Run verification scripts for Python version and PyTorch/CUDA availability.
-2.  **Set Up SSH Connection**: Install the Remote-SSH extension in VS Code and configure the connection using credentials from the Domino workspace.
-3.  **Validate GPU Access**: Run code to confirm the GPU device name and memory.

-### Future Learning Opportunities

-  * **Advanced Docker**: Explore multi-stage builds, Docker Compose, and container optimization.
-  * **ML Infrastructure**: Learn about model deployment, MLOps pipelines, and scalable training architectures.
-  * **Development Tools**: Investigate remote debugging, container-based CI/CD, and environment versioning.